sswuai/PanoGAN/README.md

 * scipy
 * scikit-image
 * pillow
-* pandas
-* tqdm
 * dominate

-To reproduce the results reported in the paper, you need to run experiments with at least 1 NVIDIA 11GB 2080Ti GPU.
+To reproduce the results reported in the paper, you need to run experiments with at least 1 NVIDIA 2080Ti GPU.

 ## Dataset Preparation